-10. Messerschimtt Me 262
+10. Messerschmitt Me 262

-The performance of the Me 262 included two lower Plant Junkers Jumo 004B-1 turbojets, 8.8 kN (1,980 lbf) each, range of 652 miles reaching a maximum speed of 541 mph with 37,565 ft. ceiling.
-Armament included four 30 mm MK 108 cannons and two 550 lb. bombs (A-2a only), and 24 x 2.2 in.
-R4M rockets.
+The performance of the Me 262 included two lower Junkers Jumo 004 B-1 turbojets, 8.8kN (1,980lbf) each, with a range of 652 miles (1050km) reaching a maximum speed of 541mph (870 km/h) with 37,565-foot (11,450km) ceiling.
+Armament included four 30mm MK 108 cannons and two 550lb (250kg) bombs (A-2a only), and 24×2.2-inch R4M rockets.
 Me 262 pilots claimed a total of 542 Allied kills.
-While the production of the fighter started before the Second World War, it suffered many problems both political as well as logistic.
+While the production of the fighter started before the Second World War, it suffered many problems, both political and logistical.
 While about 1,400 Me 262 were produced, only 300 of them were used in combat.
-The fighter could have been a game changer for the German side had it had the necessary resources and time, and thus remains one of the many “what ifs” of the Second World War.
+The fighter could have been a game changer for the Germans given the necessary resources and time, but it remains one of the many “what ifs” of the Second World War.

-9. 88mm Gun
+9. The 88mm Gun

-8. Grenade: Mk 2
+8. The Mk 2 Grenade

 7. Avro Lancaster Bomber

-6. M1 Garand Rifle
+6. The M1 Garand Rifle

-The M1 Garand rifle is a 0.30 caliber semi-automatic rifle that was used by the US as their standard rifle during the Second World War and the Korean War.
+The M1 Garand rifle is a 0.30-caliber semi-automatic rifle that was used by the US as their standard rifle during the Second World War and the Korean War.
 The Garand is still in use by drill teams and military honor guards.
 During its time, it was the first standard-issue semi-automatic military rifle.
-In fact the US was the only country to have equipped its troops with an auto loading rifle as the standard infantry weapon during the war.
-It gave the US troops upper hand in firepower, being called “The Greatest battle implement ever derived” by General George Patton.
+In fact, the US was the only country to have equipped its troops with an auto-loading rifle as the standard infantry weapon during the war.
+It gave US troops the upper hand in firepower, and was called “the greatest battle implement ever derived” by General George Patton.

+M1 rifles were widely issued to US forces but many hundreds of thousands were also provided to their allies as foreign aid.
+They were used by all branches of the United States military.
+The M1 rifle gained priority after the Pearl Harbor attack by the Japanese in December 1941.
+Manufacturers Springfield and Winchester operated at full speed to produce more than four million M1 rifles by the end of the war in 1945.
 The M1 served with distinction.

-M1 rifles were widely issued to US forces but many hundreds of thousands were also provided to the American allies as foreign aid.
-They were used by all the branches of the Unites States Military.
-M1 rifle gained priority after the Pearl Harbor attack by the Japanese forces in December 1941.
-Manufacturers Springfield and Winchester operated at full speed to produce more than 4 million M1 rifles by the end of the war in 1945.

-5. T-34 Tank
+5. The T-34 Tank

-4. MG 42
+4. The MG 42

-It was used extensively by the Wehrmacht and the Waffen-SS (the armed wing of the Nazi Party’s SS organization) during the second half of the Second World War.
-It was used all around the battle fields in Europe and caused thousands of deaths of the Allied troops.
+It was used extensively by the Wehrmacht and the Waffen-SS (the armed wing of the Nazi party’s SS organization) during the second half of the Second World War.
+It was used all across the battlefields of Europe and caused thousands of Allied deaths.
 The weapon was much loved by its users and respected by the Allied forces who faced it.
-By the end of the war about 408,323 MG 42 were produced.
+By the end of the war, about 408,323 MG 42s had been produced.